heyongz/Chess-Game/README.md

 # chess
-### A basic GUI chess game written in python
+## A basic GUI chess game written in python
-##### Chess images come from [wiki](https://en.wikipedia.org/wiki/Chess#Setup)
-##### I'm new to chess.
-If there are any errors, please contact me.

 Note:
+Chess images come from [wiki](https://en.wikipedia.org/wiki/Chess#Setup)

 For simplicity, we promote pawn to queen when promotion occurs rather than to make a choice between knight, rook, queen and bishop.
-(You can use a popup messagebox to make a selection)
+(You can use a popup messagebox to make a selection as well)

 This program is tested using conda python3.8 environment.
-GUI part needs to use tkinter, the default python3 environment in macOS doesn't work.
+The default python3 in macOS doesn't work.

-To run the program, run "python3 Gamelogic.py" in command line
+To run the program, run "python3 Gamelogic.py" in command line.
+If there are any errors, please contact me.

+A video of this game: [How to play](https://youtu.be/S-tpKYrxR9k)